open-telemetry/opentelemetry-configuration/schema-docs.md

       "additionalProperties": false,
       "properties": {
         "name": {
-          "type": [
+          "description": "Configure metric name of the resulting stream(s).\n If omitted or null, the instrument's original name is used.", "type": [
             "string",
             "null"
           ]
         },
         "description": {
-          "type": [
+          "description": "Configure metric description of the resulting stream(s).\n If omitted or null, the instrument's origin description is used.", "type": [
             "string",
             "null"
           ]
         },
         "aggregation": {
-          "$ref": "#/$defs/Aggregation"
+          "description": "Configure aggregation of the resulting stream(s).\n Values include: default, drop, explicit_bucket_histogram, base2_exponential_bucket_histogram, last_value, sum.
+For behavior of values see https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#aggregation.\n If omitted, default is used.", "$ref": "#/$defs/Aggregation"
         },
         "aggregation_cardinality_limit": {
-          "type": [
+          "description": "Configure the aggregation cardinality limit.\n If omitted or null, the metric reader's default cardinality limit is used.", "type": [
             "integer",
             "null"